hacksu/How-To-Python/README.md

 # Python from Scratch - How to Write a Computer Program.
 An introduction to Python and perhaps to programming in general.

 This is a lesson on how to write a computer program.
-We are going to be doing this using the very popular programming language Python, which according to [one of the industry's biggest surveys](https://survey.stackoverflow.co/2022/#section-most-popular-technologies-programming-scripting-and-markup-languages) was the fourth most widely used programming language in the world in 2022 and the most popular language that isn't specialized for databases or webpages.
-It's also very similar to a lot of other programming languages so you can easily go back and forth between them and it.
-It's worth knowing, is what I'm saying.
-It's an industry standard kind of thing.
-Everyone knows Python.
+We are going to be doing this using the language Python, which according to [one of the industry's biggest surveys](https://survey.stackoverflow.co/2022/#section-most-popular-technologies-programming-scripting-and-markup-languages) was the fourth most widely used programming language in the world in 2022, and the most popular language that isn't specialized for databases or webpages.
+It's very approachable.
 It was named after the British comedy group Monty Python who made movies like the one about the Holy Grail.
-So we're going to use it to achieve our ultimate goal, which is to write a computer program.
-We are going to journey through procedural programming, into functional programming, and finally hit up object-oriented programming in order to learn the whole CS1A and B curriculum, in like, ten minutes to an hour, I'm not sure how long this'll take yet.
-As we go, we're going to see the most basic and important data structures that programmers use as well as learning how logic and input work in a computer program.
+We're going to use it to write a computer program.

+We are going to journey through procedural programming, into functional programming, and finally hit up object-oriented programming in order to learn the whole CS1A and B curriculum, in like, ten minutes to an hour, we'll see.
+As we go, we're going to see the most basic and important data structures that programmers use as well as learning how logic and input work inside computers.
 If this still sounds basic, sorry, but this is only like week two of the semester.
 Play along, or heckle, or something.
 For anyone new to this stuff: welcome to programming.
 So.
 Does everyone have Python installed?

 It is available at https://www.python.org/downloads/.
 I am using the latest version, Python 3.11, but any version that starts with "3" should be fine.